 ESF 8 Public Health will report all activities to the ESF 5 Emergency Management Situation Unit for inclusion in the development of Incident Action Plans and Situational Reports.
 All public information reports regarding ESF 8 Public Health activity will be coordinated with ESF 15 External Affairs.

-In addition to the EOC, ESF 8 Public Health may provide personnel to field operations established in (Name of Jurisdiction), including but not limited to: Joint Field Offices (JFO), Joint Information Centers (JIC), Disaster Recovery Centers and any other incident facility established to meet operational demands for each particular incident requiring the activation of the Emergency Operations Plan.
+In addition to the EOC, ESF 8 Public Health may provide personnel to field operations established in (Name of Jurisdiction), including but not limited to: Joint Field Offices (JFO), Joint Information Centers (JIC), Disaster Recovery Centers and any other incident facility established to meet operational demands for each particular incident requiring the activation of the EOP.

 Communications